module Handle:sig..end

 that involves i/o, like reading, writing, connecting, accepting

-new connections, etc.Rule of thumb: if a handle of type Uwt.Foo.t
+new connections, etc.Rule of thumb: if a handle of type Uwt.Foo.t has a

 uv_foo_start() function, then it's active from the moment that